 What’s the difference between Float and Double in Swift

-Float both hold decimal numbers, but they do so in slightly different ways.
+Float are both used to represent decimal numbers, but they do so in slightly different ways.

 Looking for a great mobile CI/CD solution that has tons of iOS-specific tools, smooth code signing, and even real device testing?
 Learn more about Bitrise’s iOS specific solutions.